CrazyDrozd/pygame-architecture-template/README.md

-# Traffic-Road
+# pygame-architecture-template

 > *"Architecture should speak of its time and place, but yearn for timelessness."*
 > — **Frank Gehry**

 ## 🚧 About the Project

-At present, **Traffic-Road** is a clean, modular template for future PyGame projects.
+At present, **pygame-architecture-template** is a clean, modular template for future PyGame projects.
 It was built as a pet project to practice **SOLID principles**, **software architecture patterns**, and to get comfortable with Robert C. Martin's coding style and best practices.

 The ultimate goal is to evolve this into a reusable, well-architectured foundation that can be used daily for game development in Python.